James-Guo-03/James-Guo-03.github.io/files/Java.md

 - A try block surrounds normal code, which is exited immediately if a statement within the try block throws an exception.
 - A catch block catches the thrown exception if its type matches the catch block's parameter type, the code within the catch block executes.
-- A final block that will excute regardless if an exception is caught.
+- A final block that will execute regardless if an exception is caught.

 ### Throwable Class